barryclark/jekyll-now/dontpost/2017-3-21-nominalizations.md

 Sometimes nominalization isn't a bad thing.
-For example, sometimes the nominalized noun will be more familiar to people, such as "" consultant?
+For example, sometimes the nominalized noun will be more familiar to people, such as "consultant" ?

+And there are times when you do want a pause in a sentence, especially at the end.
+In these cases, it is perfectly acceptable to leave nominalizations in.